IOOPM-UU/Qoders/proj/code_review_report.md

 ## Project Reflection

-If we were to restart the project tomorrow, the aspects we would use agian include the use of branches for different components of the project and the double-check process by the tech lead with pull requests.
-These elements have significantly contributed to maintaining code quality and preventing errors and bugs.
-However, we would maybe consider refining the code review protocol since we did not consistently use it.
-We could have made it more closely align with our project's specific needs.
+If we would restart the project again tomorrow, not much of our work process would change.
+The stategy of branches, pull request, and a tech-lead were in our opinion greatly benefitial to our workflow and promoted a collaborative and efficent enviroment within the team.
+The only thing we might would want to look at refining is the code review protocol since we feel like we did not utilize it to its fullest potensial.
+We would look into modifing it to better fit our project, code, and team.

-In conclusion, our code review process has played a vital role in ensuring the quality of our project codebase.
-The lessons learned from this experience will undoubtedly influence our future development practices, emphasizing the importance of disciplined code reviews in real-world scenarios.
+In conclusion, our code review process of branches, pull request, and a tech-lead has played a vital part of our project and is certently going to influence our future project practices.